June 15, 2020

 Off-campus study in Asia is required for the joint major and highly recommended (but not required) for the concentration.
 Numerous opportunities are available to Kenyon students to study in Asia for one semester or a year.
-A full list of approved programs is available at the Center for Global Engagement website.
+A full list of approved programs is available through the Center for Global Engagement.

 The Association for Asian Studies has an excellent website with listings of and links to academic programs categorized by country, as well as links to programs for summer language training.
 Please note that if you pick a study abroad program that is NOT approved by Kenyon's Center for Global Engagement, however, you risk problems in getting full credit for the work you do in that program.
 The following list includes only summer programs.

 Wittenberg in China: On the Silk Road summer program offers students an opportunity to explore China's past and present through a study of the historic and contemporary Silk Road through experiential learning activities, class discussions, and site visits.
 The program is flexibly designed so students can pursue their specific interests in business, medicine, education, art, religion, etc. Students study as they travel along the Silk Road from Xi'an, Jiayuguan, Dunhuang, Turfan, Urumqi and Khotan; the program ends in Beijing.
-A downloadable brochure is available at here.
+Download the program brochure.

 The ACMS Research Fellowship Program will annually support up to three fellows to conduct up to 12-months of doctoral dissertation or post-doctoral research in Mongolia on topics in the Social Sciences or Humanities.
 Natural Science research is not eligible, unless there are clear areas in which the research furthers social, cultural, political, or policy knowledge relevant to Mongolia or the region.
 All applicants must be citizens of the US or Canada, and must be attending or recently graduated from a university in the US or Canada.
 More information and application materials available at: www.mongoliacenter.org/acmsrfp.